jgerstmayr/EXUDYN/docs/RST/InstallationInstructions.rst

    \ ``pip install exudyn``\

-On Linux (currently only pre-built for UBUNTU, but should work on many other linux platforms), \bf update pip to at least 20.3 and use
+On Linux (currently only pre-built for UBUNTU, but should work on many other linux platforms), \ **update pip to at least 20.3**\  and use

    \ ``pip3 install exudyn``\